Eau De Toilette vs Eau De Parfum

 – Bee Shapiro, founder of Ellis Brooklyn

-In comparison, an eau de toilette fragrances will tend to have a longer lasting and bolder scent, while eau de parfum will be less forward and dense in aromas.
+In comparison, an eau de parfum fragrances will tend to have a longer lasting and bolder scent, while eau de toilette will be less forward and dense in aromas.
 But, two fragrances with the same ingredients and different compositions will also smell much different, making each fragrance more personalized depending on desire and the wear of your skin.

 In contrast, while concentration may be higher in a particular fragrance the ingredients of the perfume will also affect their longevity.
 For example, rose extract will tend to wear longer than a jasmine extract.